HanneVerstraete/Animalia-api/README.md

 DATABASE_PORT=3306
 ```

+Install MySQL Workbench.
 Update the username and password with the credentials of your local database.

 ## How to start